-Filipino cuisine has recently been tagged as the ‘next big thing’ to look out for in the culinary world.
+Traditional Filipino cuisinehas recently been tagged as the ‘next big thing’ to look out for in the culinary world.
 With the country’s variety of influences throughout its rich history, its traditional cooking techniques, and the Filipinos’ knack for combining flavours and making the most of any and all ingredients at their disposal, what results is unpretentious, no-frills food that’s simply delicious.
 While its our job to tell you the best of Filipino diet, its your job to enjoy the famous Philippine eats.

-It’s the Filipino dish everybody knows — the mighty adobo.
+It’s one of the Filipino dishes everybody knows — the mighty adobo.
 It is made by stewing meat (usually chicken, pork, or a combination of both) in soy sauce and vinegar, adding peppercorns and bay leaves for that special flavour.
 Bonus leftovers tip: pull the meat from the bone and fry ’til crispy for some tasty adobo flakes.

 This rich stew is made with peanut sauce and, customarily, oxtail, but other meatier cuts of beef can also be added in.
 Many Filipinos will consider kare-kare incomplete without a serving of bagoong (fermented seafood paste) on the side.

 Sinigang is a Pinoy classic, one of the best meat dishes in the Philippines.
 A delicious sour broth usually made tangy by tamarind (sometimes kamias), it’s filled with different vegetables and a meat of choice.
 Popular variants include sinigang na baboy (pork), sinigang na hipon (shrimp), and sinigang na isda (fish).

 If you can’t get your hands on an entire lechon, a scrumptious crispy pata is an equally sinful alternative.
 It’s a dish that takes the entire pig leg and deep fries it to perfection.
 Serve with a soy-vinegar dipping sauce on the side with some chopped up garlic and chilli, and you’re on the road to your next favourite guilty pleasure.